-The use of players' individual images for advertising or any other commercial activity depends on previous agreements entered into between the players and the third party willing to exploit their images (see question 8).
+The use of players' individual images for advertising or any other commercial activity depends on previous agreements entered into between the players and the third party willing to exploit their images (see 'Concept of image rights').

 For the sake of clarification, players can assign to their teams individual images rights for publicity purposes, but statutory law does not automatically grant this to the teams.
-In any case, the amount corresponding to the image rights payable by the team cannot surpass 40 per cent of a player's total compensation (ie, the aggregate of salaries and image rights; see sole paragraph of article 87-A of the Pelé Law).
+In any case, the amount corresponding to the image rights payable by the team cannot surpass 40 per cent of a player's total compensation (ie, the aggregate of salaries and image rights; according to article 87-A, sole paragraph of the Pelé Law).